The Fields Park: History

 The land for this park was given to the city of Portland in 2011 by Hoyt Street Properties (HSP) in exchange for up to $650,000 in credits that could used to pay charges to the city that HSP might incur during future developments.

 A ceremony to begin construction was held on March 6, 2012.
 Representatives from Hoyt Street Properties, the Pearl District Neighborhood Association, the Portland Development Commission and Portland Parks & Recreation were in attendance.
 The 3.2-acre park opened in May of 2013 and has been estimated to cost up to $4 million.

 Past community events hosted within The Fields Park include a zombie movie and costume contest, the Portland Film Festival, the Portland Craft Beer Festival, outdoor movie events, and a pop-up opera event.

-The park is currently under construction due to the Pacific Power Willamette River Crossing Project.
-The project is set to end in late 2025.
-During construction, the playground, walking path and dog park are available for public access.
+The park was under construction for 2 years due to the Pacific Power Willamette River Crossing Project.
+During construction, the playground, walking path and dog park were available for public access.
+It reopened in April of 2026.
+The park was closed temporarily in August 2026, after the Centennial Mills structure was damaged by fire.